Downtown Chilhowie Historic District

-Downtown Chilhowie Historic District is a national historic district located at Chilhowie, Smyth County, Virginia.
+Downtown Chilhowie Historic District is a national historic district located at Chilhowie, Smyth County, Virginia, United States.

+Amenities

 The district includes 11 contributing buildings in the central business district of Chilhowie.
 These commercial buildings were largely constructed after a fire in 1909 destroyed the commercial block.
 Notable buildings include the Chilhowie Hardware Company (1909), the Beaux-Arts style National Bank of Chilhowie (1909), Chilhowie Drug Company (1916), Bonham Motor Company (c.
 1920), and Southern Air Restaurant (1947).

+Listed

 It was listed on the National Register of Historic Places in 2000.